Minimally Invasive Procedures

 • Fewer complications

-• Less blood loss and a decreased need for blood transfusions
+• Less blood loss and decreased need for transfusions

 • Reduced risk of infection